romaninsh/terms/frontend/content/blog/agile-css-framework-explores-data-attribute-styling-modifiers.md

 #### Component-driven CSS Framework

 In the pursuit of to build a more re-usable and flexible framework, CSS developers understood that some code can be shared between components.
-Each widget was broken down into low-level components that define shape, padding, outlines, palette and behaviour of contained elements.
+Each widget was broken down into low-level components that define shape, padding, outlines, palette and behavior of contained elements.
 By applying several CSS classes to a single HTML elements it's possible to build new widgets - even if CSS Framework developers haven't thought of them.

 This principle of multiple levels of building blocks defines what we call a Component-driven CSS frameworks.